Quasi-Dirac fermion: A source of neutrino mass and dark matter: Quasi-Dirac scheme

 Neutrino gains a mass from radiative corrections as depicted in Fig. 1, given in gauge basis.
 Hence, we derive \bea m_\nu &=& \fr{i}{2} \int \fr{d^4 p}{(2\pi)^4}\fr{(h U_{2I}+h'U_{1I})^2m_{N_I}(m^2_S-m^2_A)}{(p^2-m^2_{N_I})(p^2-m^2_S)(p^2-m^2_A)}, \eea which is summed over $I=1,2$.
 With the aid of the quasi-Dirac approximation, we have \bea m_\nu &\simeq & i \int \fr{d^4 p}{(2\pi)^4}\fr{h^2\mu M^2(m^2_S-m^2_A)}{(p^2-M^2)^2(p^2-m^2_S)(p^2-m^2_A)}\crn &&+i \int \fr{d^4 p}{(2\pi)^4}\fr{h^2 \kappa (m^2_S-m^2_A)}{(p^2-M^2)(p^2-m^2_S)(p^2-m^2_A)}, \eea where $\mu=(\mu_L+\mu_R)/2$ and $\kappa=\mu_R/2+Mh'/h$.
 We get further \bea m_\nu &\simeq& \fr{\la_5 h^2}{16\pi^2}\fr{v^2}{\bar{M}^2-M^2}\left\{\kappa\left(1-\fr{M^2\ln\fr{\bar{M}^2}{M^2}}{\bar{M}^2-M^2}\right)\right.\crn &&\left.+\mu\left[\fr{2M^2}{\bar{M}^2-M^2}-\fr{M^2(\bar{M}^2+M^2)\ln\fr{\bar{M}^2}{M^2}}{(\bar{M}^2-M^2)^2}\right]\right\},\eea where $\bar{M}^2=(m^2_S+m^2_A)/2$.
 Noticing that $\kappa\sim \mu \ll M\sim \bar{M}$, the neutrino mass is suppressed by $(\mu,\kappa)/(M,\bar{M})$ compared to that induced by the usual scotogenic setup, i.e. \be m_\nu \sim \fr{\la_5 h^2}{16\pi^2}\fr{v^2}{(M,\bar{M})}\fr{(\mu,\kappa)}{(M,\bar{M})}. \ee That said, taking $(\mu,\kappa)/(M,\bar{M})\sim 10^{-5}$, it leads to $\la_5\sim 0.01$ and $h\sim 0.05$ in order to fit the neutrino oscillation data, as expected.

 Remarks are in order. \ben \item Our neutrino mass generation scheme reveals a novel type of radiative inverse seesaw for which the radiative correction is directly related to neutrino mass, not to small Majorana masses $\mu,\kappa$ as of the normal scene \cite{rins1,rins2}.
-Additionally, while our scheme inherits a compelling feature as mass correction induced by scotogenic (i.e., dark) fields, it yields a radiative inverse-seesaw neutrino mass opposite to the scotogenic setup which generally gives a radiative canonical-seesaw neutrino mass, by contrast. \item In the usual scotogenic setup, i.e. $N_L$ is omitted (thus, $\mu_L,M,h'$ are removed too), one can particularly impose $\mu_R$---the Majorana mass of $N_R$---to be small, i.e. $\mu_R\ll \bar{M}$ \cite{lsrn}.
+Additionally, while our scheme inherits a compelling feature as mass correction induced by scotogenic (i.e., dark) fields, it yields a radiative inverse-seesaw neutrino mass opposite to the scotogenic setup which generally gives a radiative canonical-seesaw neutrino mass, by contrast.
+That said, the dark fermions that couple to usual neutrinos may be dark matter, whereas those (i.e., vectorlike neutral fermions) in radiative inverse seesaw may decay to usual neutrinos and ordinary Higgs boson. \item In the usual scotogenic setup, i.e. $N_L$ is omitted (thus, $\mu_L,M,h'$ are removed too), one can particularly impose $\mu_R$---the Majorana mass of $N_R$---to be small, i.e. $\mu_R\ll \bar{M}$ \cite{lsrn}.
 The resultant neutrino mass behaves as (\ref{dds}), but the dark matter candidate is only the light Majorana fermion $N_R$ and is generally ruled out by the relic density bound.
 In our model, the dark fermion $N_{L,R}$ (i.e., $N_{1,2}$) can have an arbitrarily-large mass.
 Additionally, the dark scalar $S,A$ can be a dark matter candidate if the lightest of them has a mass smaller than the quasi-Dirac masses of $N_{1,2}$. \een